szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ### Committing our Change

 Now that we have staged our change, let's go ahead and commit our change.
-Be sure to type a message for the commit, like `Second Commit`.
+Be sure to type a message for the commit, like `Second Commit` or `modifying text`.

 ### Pushing our Changes to GitHub